-Pictures are not sized or positioned or printing as expected.
+Pictures are not sized or positioned or printing as expected

-When DesignMerge imports a variable picture, the picture will first be sized and positioned as it normally would if you had used the InDesign "Place" command to import this picture into the picture box, and then the Picture Variable Link's "Position" setting will be applied to the imported picture.
-Before continuing, confirm you are using the most recent available version of DesignMerge.
-Installers are available at http://www.meadowsps.com/downloads.
+When DesignMerge imports a variable picture, the picture will first be sized and positioned as it normally would if you had used the InDesign Place command to import this picture into the picture frame, and then the variable picture link's settings will be applied to the imported picture.
+Below are steps you can take to determine how a variable picture will be sized and positioned.

-To determine how a variable picture will be sized and positioned, examine the following settings in InDesign, in your document, and in your DDF:
+Then, examine the following settings in InDesign, in your document, and in your DDF:

-First: Review your InDesign Preferences, Import Options, and Frame Fitting Options.
+- Review your InDesign Preferences, Import Options, and Frame Fitting Options.

-To do this, open the "Variable Links" window, select the Picture Variable Link by its name in the list on the left.
-This will display its settings on the right side of the window.
-Confirm you have set the "Link Type" to "Picture" and that you have selected appropriate Fitting and Alignment settings.
+To do this, open the Variable Links dialog (DesignMerge > Setup > Variable Links), select the variable link by its name in the list on the left.
+This will display its settings on the right side of the dialog.
+Confirm you have set the Link Type to Picture and that you have selected appropriate Fitting and Alignment settings.
 Once you have specified these settings, click OK to save any changes while closing the Variable Links dialog.
 Then, apply these settings manually to the picture that you imported above to confirm you have selected the appropriate settings for this variable picture link.

-If using the DesignMerge PostScript Driver or Optimized PostScript Driver: Confirm your InDesign Print to PostScript File feature can print the picture satisfactorily.
+• PostScript: Confirm your InDesign Print to PostScript File feature can print the picture satisfactorily.

-Fifth: Import the graphic file to your digital printer and print the graphic file.
+- Import the graphic file to your digital printer and print the graphic file.

-Note: If none of the above recommendations resolve this, it may be helpful to turn off the Print Driver's "Print Optimization" setting and/or to turn off the "VDP Optimizer" setting.
-However, please note that this will reduce the Print Driver's optimization, so remember to turn these settings back on the next time you use this Print Driver.
+If none of the above recommendations resolve this, it may be helpful to deselect the following print driver settings, if available: the Print Optimization setting and/or the VDP Optimizer setting.
+However, please note that this will reduce the print driver's optimization, so remember to turn these settings back on the next time you use this print driver.